Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

 denoted $p_{\mathrm{eff}}$ for brevity.
 Since the logical error model Eq.~\eqref{eq:bell-logical-error} is monotonically non-decreasing in $p_{\mathrm{Bell}}$, the required code distance $d_s^{*}(p_{\mathrm{Bell}})$ inherits this monotonicity.
 Any effective distillation protocol therefore satisfies $p_{\mathrm{eff}} < p_{\mathrm{raw}}$ and enables a distance reduction

 decreasing the per-round Bell-pair consumption from $a d_s^{*}(p_{\mathrm{raw}}) - c$ to $a d_s^{*}(p_{\mathrm{eff}}) - c$.
 We quantify this reduction through the distance ratio

 where $\rho \in (0,1)$, with smaller values indicating greater distance savings.
 This per-round reduction must however be weighed against the multiplicative overhead $n_{\mathrm{pairs}}/p_{\mathrm{succ}}$ required to produce each purified pair.
 The quantitative distance reductions achieved by representative protocols are shown in Fig.~\ref{fig:distance_four_panels}.
-Since $d_s^{*}$ already exceeds $400$ at $F_0 = 87\%$, we restrict our analysis to $F_0 \ge 90\%$, which covers all near-term experimentally relevant fidelities.
+Since $d_s$ grows rapidly as $F_0$ approaches the seam threshold (Sec.~\ref{subsec: fitted}) and becomes impractically large at lower $F_0$, we restrict our analysis to $F_0 \ge 90\%$, which covers Bell-pair fidelities reported in photon-mediated remote-entanglement experiments to date (Sec.~\ref{sec:app}).

-\subsection{Expected Bell-pair consumption under probabilistic distillation}
+\subsubsection{Expected Bell-pair consumption under probabilistic distillation}

 Entanglement distillation reduces the required code distance from $d_s^{*}(p_{\mathrm{raw}})$ to $d_s^{*}(p_{\mathrm{eff}})$, lowering the per-round purified pair requirement to $n^{\mathrm{round}}(p_{\mathrm{eff}}) = a d_s^{*}(p_{\mathrm{eff}}) - c$.
 However, producing each purified pair requires $n_{\mathrm{pairs}}$ raw pairs per attempt and succeeds only with probability $p_{\mathrm{succ}} = g_{\mathcal{D}}(F_0; p_{\mathrm{local}})$, so the total raw consumption carries a multiplicative overhead.